Pisa to Sicily 2025

 Preparations and Getting to the Start

-The bike being used for this trip is my Spa Cycles Aubisque which I have used on two of the 2024 trips plus my 2025 LEJOG.
+The bike being used for this trip is my Spa Cycles Aubisque which I had used on two of the 2024 trips plus my 2025 LEJOG.
 Well, almost the same as I'm a perpetual tinkerer.
 So the 650b wheels were replaced by 700c and the mudguards were changed to fit the latter.
-Most important, however, was that the leather saddle which caused me several discomfort on the LEJOG (due, I suspect to getting soaked in Ireland in 2024) was replaced.
+Most important, however, was that the leather saddle which caused me severe discomfort on the LEJOG (due, I suspect to getting soaked in Ireland in 2024) was replaced.
 After many miles of testing I opted for a Selle Anatomica NSX2 saddle which was almost new.

 Day 1: Pisa to San Vincenzo